Frequently Asked Questions

 Can I compete for funding without doing the ‘pop up and pitch?’

-No, all participants must compete in Round 1 (‘Pop Up and Pitch’) on February 1 in order to qualify for Round 2 and compete for up to $100k in funding.
+No, the 15 participants selected by the judges for the Round 1 (‘Pop Up and Pitch’) on November 18 must participate in order to qualify for Round 2 and compete for up to $105k in funding.

-Do I have to attend the Business Matters conference to participate in UP/Start?
+Do I have to attend Ratcliffe Center for Creative Entrepreneurship programs in order to participate in UP/Start?

-No, however, the 2-day conference and boot camp will provide valuable business information and advice from guest speakers that may be helpful as you plan.
+Yes, events and programs will provide valuable information and advice from guest speakers that may be helpful as you develop your business idea.

 Can I participate in this year’s competition if I competed last year and did not win?